 The stranger’s vision is enlightened, not because he has transcended his origins but because travelling has revealed the chiasmus within the certitudes of belonging.

 Patti Gaal-Holmes is an artist/filmmaker and historian.
-Her cross-disciplinary practice includes working with moving image (celluloid and digital), photography, drawing, artists’ books and performance.
+Her cross-disciplinary practice includes working with moving image (celluloid and digital), photography and drawing.
 Current work is informed by her cross-cultural background, travelling/living in various countries and by discourses on history, migration and post/colonialism.
 Processes of thinking between theory and practice are integral to methodological approaches; and materiality forms an important part in directing the outcome of visual work.

 An Arts Council England grant to develop work with 16mm film included a residency at no.w.here experimental film 'lab' (London).
 Kevin Rice's wonderfully inspiring workshops at no.w.here included exploring the architecture of the filmstrip, adrift on silver halides and chemical hazes, and tinting, toning and destroying film.

 Collaborations with award-winning Australian singer/songwriter Emily Barker have resulted in a collection of short films and songs.
 Patti and Emily have performed films/music together at Late at Tate Britain, King's Place, The Green Man Festival, Aspex Gallery, etc.